ardatan/graphql-tools/website/docs/schema-stitching.md

 forwardArgsToSelectionSet('{ id chirpIds }', { chirpIds: ['since'] })
 ```

-Note that a dynamic `selectionSet` is simply a function that recieves a GraphQL `FieldNode` (the gateway field) and returns a `SelectionSet`.
+Note that a dynamic `selectionSet` is simply a function that recieves a GraphQL `FieldNode` (the gateway field) and returns a `SelectionSetNode`.
 This dynamic capability can support a wide range of custom stitching configurations.

 ## Using with Transforms